scrapewizard/Zillow-Scraper/README.md

 ## Usage

-1. Provide a Zillow search URL when prompted.
+1. **Provide a Zillow search URL when prompted.** Ensure to apply necessary filters to refine your number of results, considering Zillow's cap limit of 800 results.
 2. Specify the output file name (e.g., `data.xlsx`) for storing the extracted data.

 ## Dependencies